astroport-fi/astroport-core/contracts/pair_xyk_sale_tax/README.md

-# Astroport Constant Product Pair
+# Astroport Constant Product Pair with Sale Tax

 The constant product pool uses the widely known xy=k formula.
 More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/constant-product-pools).

+This is a modified version of the standard Astroport XYK pair which adds a configurable sale tax.
+The tax can be added on each of the assets in the pair and is taken on the offered asset before calculating the return amount.

 ---